Bandit algorithms to emulate human decision making using probabilistic distortions

 We formalize two probabilistically distorted bandit settings that correspond to the two routing setups mentioned above.
-The first is the classic $K$-armed setting, while the second is the linear bandit setting.
-In both settings, we define the weight-distorted value $\mu_x$ for any arm $x$ in the space of arms $\X$ as follows:
+The first is the classic $K$-armed bandit setting, while the second is the linear bandit setting.
+In both settings, we define the weight-distorted reward $\mu_x$ for any arm $x$ in the space of arms $\X$ as follows: